 There is no right or wrong answer on what you should do if tomorrow is your last day.

-While it is a personal opinion but I believe most will agree that people and not things that matter.
+While it is a personal opinion, I believe most will agree that people and not things that matter.

 And insurance helps those people you cherish so much to live their normal lives, post-you.